TRADES: Generating Realistic Market Simulations with Diffusion Models: Related Works

 \section{Related Works}

-\textbf{Diffusion models for time series generation.} Diffusion models have been successfully applied to generate images \cite{austin2021structured,karras2022elucidating}, video \cite{mei2023vidm}, and text \cite{zhu2023conditional}.
-Recently, they have been exploited also for time series forecasting \cite{rasul2021autoregressive,li2023generative}, imputation \cite{bilovs2023modeling,tashiro2021csdi}, and generation \cite{lim2023regular}.
-To the best of our knowledge, only Lim et al. \cite{lim2023regular} tackle time series generation using diffusion models.
+\textbf{Diffusion models for time series generation.} Diffusion models have been successfully applied to generate images \cite{austin2021structured}, video \cite{mei2023vidm}, and text \cite{zhu2023conditional}.
+Recently, they have also been exploited for time series forecasting \cite{li2023generative}, imputation \cite{tashiro2021csdi}, and generation \cite{lim2023regular}.
+Lim et al. \cite{lim2023regular} tackle time series generation using diffusion models.
 They present TSGM, which relies on an RNN-based encoder-decoder architecture with a conditional score-matching network.
-Differently, our model is a conditional denoising diffusion probabilistic model which relies on a transformer-based architecture.
-Other diffusion-based approaches for time series \cite{li2023generative,rasul2021autoregressive,tashiro2021csdi} address slightly different problems, such as forecasting and imputation.
+Yangming Li’s TS-Diffusion \cite{yuan2024diffusionts} introduces a neural-ODE encoder with self-attention and a diffusion core to manage irregularities and missingness in complex series